“Money is the root of all evil”

 Jeffrey Weinberg – John Sampas’ consultant from 1991 to 1993 – claimed to have negotiated the sale of a hand-illuminated manuscript of Book of Dreams to a Rhode Island lawyer for more than $25,000, as well as many other letters and rarities.

 However, the scroll of Big Sur belongs to Helen Suprenant, heir of Stella Sampas.
-Nicosia eludes to it having been sold to a random collector, but it seems to have been given to Suprenant as an inheritance.
+Nicosia alludes to it having been sold to a random collector, but it seems to have been given to Suprenant as an inheritance.
 The scroll for The Dharma Bums was purchased by the Kerouac House in Orlando, Florida, in cooperation with a university.
-The Kerouac House, for those who don’t know, is a former residence of Kerouac that John Sampas helped Bob Kealing find and preserve turn into a literary monument.
+The Kerouac House, for those who don’t know, is a former residence of Kerouac that John Sampas helped Bob Kealing find and preserve to turn into a literary monument.

 As for the On the Road scroll, the fee it commanded and the fact that it is not readily available for study are offset by the fact that it tours the world, allowing people to view Kerouac’s work up close.
 Furthermore, the Berg Collection has a digitised version available for study, as well as a scanned replica.

-Bob Rosenthal of the Allen Ginsberg Trust claims that it doesn’t matter whether or not the Sampas family sold pieces of the Kerouac archive, because many buyers apparently bought only with the intention of donating to the Berg Collection.
+Bob Rosenthal of the Allen Ginsberg Trust claims that it doesn’t matter whether or not the Sampas family sold pieces of the Kerouac archive because many buyers apparently bought only with the intention of donating to the Berg Collection.

 In terms of royalties, On the Road alone sells around 60,000 copies per year.
 Blake’s lawyers are looking into his claim to some of that money, although Blake claims he is only interested in looking after his uncle’s work.
 Experts say that Blake may be entitled to a third of the Kerouac estate, but no one really knows what comprises that collection, or what its value may be.
 Jan Kerouac was added to the list of copyright owners in 1985, when the copyright was up for renewal, after being told in 1982, at a Kerouac conference in Boulder, Colorado, by John Steinbeck’s son, that she needn’t have prostituted herself and lived in poverty for so long – she was entitled to a share of the royalties.

 Only the Sampas family know for sure what remains of the Kerouac estate.
 Douglas Brinkley has been allowed to view the collection for what he planned on being the first official Kerouac biography, but when he failed to deliver the manuscript in time for the 50th anniversary of the publication of On the Road, the project appeared to be cancelled.
 Sampas himself claimed that there are no decent biographies of Kerouac in existence – something that Beatdom would vehemently deny.
-One only has to look at Paul Maher Jnr’s Kerouac: The Definitive Biography, Ann Charters’ Kerouac: A Biography or Barry Gifford’s Jack’s Book: An Oral Biography of Jack Kerouac to see that Sampas’ claim is absurd.
+One only has to look at Nicosia’s Memory Babe, Paul Maher Jnr’s Kerouac: The Definitive Biography, Ann Charters’ Kerouac: A Biography or Barry Gifford’s Jack’s Book: An Oral Biography of Jack Kerouac to see that Sampas’ claim is absurd.
 They may not be perfect, but perhaps Sampas is guilty of a little hyperbole.

-One might well wonder what Kerouac’s contemporaries thought of the situation… After all, it seems unusual that for so long the battle raged between Jan Kerouac, Paul Blake Jnr and the Sampas family.
+One might well wonder what Kerouac’s contemporaries thought of the situation… After all, it seems unusual that for so long the battle raged between Jan Kerouac, Paul Blake Jnr, and the Sampas family.
 Why didn’t Kerouac’s friends enter into the debate?

 Well, the case was never exactly obvious.
 There was no way of knowing what Gabrielle Kerouac wanted, and so the words of Kerouac’s own friends are hardly worth much.
 Jan Kerouac was never a part of any circle of Beat Generation writers.
 She barely knew her father, and whilst Paul Blake Jnr and his uncle shared a close relationship, Blake was never as driven as Jan Kerouac in pursuit of the settlement of the estate.

 Jan Kerouac’s godfather, Allen Ginsberg, waded briefly into the argument, examining the debate in the early ‘90s.
-He apparently studied the case for a few days before deciding the Jan Kerouac had no particularly strong claim to the estate.
+He apparently studied the case for a few days before deciding that Jan Kerouac had no particularly strong claim to the estate.
 By all accounts, he was never particularly fond of his goddaughter, whom many consider coldly ignored by the otherwise loveable Ginsberg.

 According to Aram Saroyan,